DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- Added an optional `«»`-enclosed display tag to the prefix-entry syntax, so help images can show any desired short string on a key.
 		- Example: «,␣»  α{,}{Space}  		; Comma-Space (on @co0)
 	- Help image entries more than one character long may be scaled by a `fontSizes` table entry in the settings file.
+	- Moved all HIG settings from their separate file into the Settings file: They'll be easier to find, and Settings_Override works on them.
 	- NOTE: Remember to restart EPKL before image generation when there are changes to DK images
 <br>